LLNL/shroud/docs/statements.rst

 .. alias
      An alias field can be used with or without the name field.

+     If there are C and Fortran group, make the first alias a Fortran name.
+     C is a subset of Fortran and the first alias determines the defaults.

 .. fmtdict - A dictionary to replace default values

         name: f_function_char_*_cfi_arg